Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

 \bsection{Introduction}{s.intro}

-Suppose that $\gp$ is a finitely generated infinite group and $\mu$ is a probability measure on $\gp$ whose support generates $\gp$ as a semigroup.
+Suppose that $\gp$ is a countable infinite group and $\mu$ is a probability measure on $\gp$ whose support generates $\gp$ (as a group).
 A function $f \colon \gp \to \R$ is called \dfn{harmonic} if $f(x) = \sum_z \mu(z) f(x z)$ for all $x \in \gp$.
 If all bounded harmonic functions are constant, then $(\gp, \mu)$ is said to have the \dfn{Liouville property}.
 A general theory for the non-Liouville case was initiated by \refbmulti{Furst:Annals,Furst:ICM,Furst:Lie}, who defined the notion of Poisson boundary to describe the set of bounded harmonic functions.
+Such harmonic functions are closely linked to the \dfn{$\mu$-walk}, which is the Markov chain with transition probabilities $p(x, y) := \mu(x^{-1} y)$.
+Earlier work on boundaries for general Markov chains is due to \ref b.Blackwell/, \ref b.Feller/, \ref b.Doob/, \ref b.Hunt/, and \ref b.Feldman/; a special case for groups was established by \ref b.DynMal/.

-\ref b.Rosenblatt/ and \ref b.KV/ proved a conjecture of \ref b.Furst:boundary/ that $\gp$ is amenable iff there is a symmetric $\mu$ whose support generates $\gp$ such that $(\gp, \mu)$ is Liouville.
+\ref b.Rosenblatt/ and \ref b.KV/ \rl{(announced in \ref b.KV:announce/)} proved a conjecture of \ref b.Furst:boundary/ that $\gp$ is amenable iff there is a symmetric $\mu$ whose support generates $\gp$ such that $(\gp, \mu)$ is Liouville.
 Another open question had been whether there exists an amenable group with a symmetric non-Liouville measure.
-To answer this, \refbmulti{KV:announce,KV} utilized certain restricted wreath products $\Z_2 \wr \Z^d$, now commonly called lamplighter groups, where $\Z_2$ is referred to as the lamp group and $\Z^d$ as the base group.
+To answer this, \refbmulti{KV:announce,KV} utilized certain restricted wreath products $\Z_2 \wr \Z^d$, now commonly called lamplighter groups, where $\Z_2 := \Z/(2\Z)$ is referred to as the lamp group and $\Z^d$ as the base group.
 These are solvable (hence amenable) groups of exponential growth.
-To define them more generally, let $\lampg$ and $\gp$ be two groups.
-Then $\lampg \wr \gp$ is the semidirect product $\Big(\sum_{z \in \gp} \lampg\Big) \rtimes \gp$, where $\gp$ acts on $\sum_{z \in \gp} \lampg$ by
+To define them more generally, let $\lampg$ and $\baseg$ be two groups.
+Then $\lampg \wr \baseg$ is the semidirect product $\Big(\sum_{z \in \baseg} \lampg\Big) \rtimes \baseg$, where $\baseg$ acts on $\sum_{z \in \baseg} \lampg$ by

-Thus, if $(\Lamps, x), (\lincr, y) \in \sum_{x \in \gp} \lampg \times \gp$, then
+Thus, if $(\Lamps, x), (\lincr, y) \in \sum_{x \in \baseg} \lampg \times \baseg$, then